CSX executive shakeup rattles employees, investors; shares drop

-(Reuters) - The resignation of two prominent female executives at CSX Corp (CSX.O) hours before CSX canceled a long-planned investor conference this week rattled employees and investors on Thursday, sending the No. 3 U.S. railroad’s shares down 1 percent.
+Oct 26 (Reuters) - The resignation of two prominent female executives at CSX Corp hours before CSX canceled a long-planned investor conference this week rattled employees and investors on Thursday, sending the No. 3 U.S. railroad’s shares down 1 percent.

 The resignations prompted concerns over the health of 72-year-old Chief Executive Hunter Harrison, and fears of deeper turmoil as CSX undergoes a major overhaul.